mjohndus/DHL-Packstation-Barcode/README.md

 # DHL-Packstation-Barcode

-Insert your PostNumber and Scan Code with your Post & DHL App
+Insert your PostNumber and Scan Barcode with your Post & DHL App

 https://kabelecke.de/post/